 The chimney is the wood-burning stove's motor; its performance determines how well your stove will work.
 The draught in the chimney creates negative pressure in the wood-burning stove.
 The negative pressure draws the smoke out of the stove and takes in air through the combustion air damper to fuel the combustion process.
-Combustion air is also used for the airwash system that keeps the glass clear of soot.
+Combustion air is also used for the air wash system that keeps the window clear of soot.

 The draught in the chimney is created by the difference in temperature inside and outside the chimney.
-The higher the difference in temperature, the better the draught.
+The higher temperature difference, the better draught.
 This is why it is important that the chimney reaches operating temperature before you reduce the damper settings to restrict combustion in the stove (a brickwork chimney will take longer to reach operating temperature than a steel chimney).
-It is very important that the operating temperature is reached as quickly as possible on days when the draught in the chimney is poor due to unfavourable wind and weather conditions.
+It is very important that the operating temperature is reached as quickly as possible on days when the draught in the chimney is poor due to unfavorable wind and weather conditions.
 You need to get a few flames going as quickly as possible.
 Chop the wood extra thin; use an extra fire lighter etc.